Flea Control: Organic Beats Toxic! Cheaper Too!

 This is one that I have not yet properly tried, but it has actual science behind it and it just sounds cool (pun?).

 On one web site, a guy said that he turns his thermostat all the way up (about 90) and leaves for the day.
 He comes home and there are no more fleas.
+Since I first mentioned this form of flea control in this article, I have had two more people contact me to say that it worked for them too!

-Shampoo (or steam clean) your carpet
+flea control by shampooing (or steam cleaning) your carpet

 Another one I have not tried.